PayEx/PayEx.Development.Guidelines/git-commit-good-practice.md

   detail what part of the code is affected. eg if it affects the libvirt driver, mention 'libvirt' somewhere in the first line.

-* **Describe any limitations of the current code.**
+- **Describe any limitations of the current code.**

   If the code being changed still has future scope for improvements, or any known limitations then mention these in the commit message.
 This demonstrates to the reviewer that the broader picture has been considered and what tradeoffs have been done in terms of short term goals vs. long term wishes.

-* **Do not include patch set-specific comments.**
+- **Do not include patch set-specific comments.**

   In other words, if you rebase your change please don't add "Patch set 2: rebased" to your commit message.
 That isn't going to be relevant once your change has merged.
-Please ''do'' make a note of that in Gerrit as a comment on your change, however.
+Please *do* make a note of that in Gerrit as a comment on your change, however.
 It helps reviewers know what changed between patch sets.
 This also applies to comments such as "Added unit tests", "Fixed localization problems", or any other such patch set to patch set changes that